2000–01 FA Cup: Third round proper

 This round marked the first time First Division and Premier League (top-flight) teams played.
 The draw for the 3rd round of the FA Cup was taken on Sunday 10 December 2000.
+Football Conference (Step 5) sides Morecambe, Chester City, Kingstonian, Dagenham & Redbridge and Yeovil Town were the lowest-ranked teams in the round.

 Fourth round proper

 Matches played the weekend of 27 January, with replays during the week of 6 February.
+Kingstonian was again the lowest-ranked team in the round and, by this stage, was also the last non-league club left in the competition.